Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 ➽ Contact the Tourist Office for more information about Pégomas (the tourist office and the town hall are one and the same).
 Write or drop by, or call +33 4 92 60 20 70 for information.

-This is IT – congratulations, you've made it to the end of the Mimosa Trail!
+This is IT – congratulations, you've made it to the final stop of the Mimosa Trail!
 You have now reached the world capital of perfume, a fitting end to a trip that is all about flowers.

 I expected Grasse to be a kind of tourist trap, with plenty of cheap perfume and tacky souvenirs of the "scent from Grasse" type.

 Not at all!
 This is a lovely town (built on a steep hill, beware), full of medieval streets, tiny specialty shops, and delightful gardens.
-I visited for a day – and then drove right back the next day because I had enjoyed it so much.
-I wasn't surprised to find that the perfume know-how of Grasse is protected on UNESCO's Intangible Cultural Heritage List.
+I visited for a day – and then drove right back the next day because I enjoyed it so much.
+It's no surprise that the perfume know-how of Grasse is protected on UNESCO's Intangible Cultural Heritage List.

 3 TOP GRASSE PERFUME EXPERIENCES